franciscoliu/zheyuanliu-personal-web/content/home/research-experience.md

     description: >-2
        Responsibilities include:

-       * Designed the front end of the paper that displays the relationship between the protein groups of different types of coronavirus with different hosts.
-Further, by taking advantage of machine learning, the paper presented a prediction of other connections between those two protein groups.
+       * Designed the [website](https://franciscoliu.github.io/detailed-virus-host.github.io/) through front end languages (HTML, CSS, Javascript, AJAX, etc.) to             display the relationship between the protein groups of different types of coronavirus with different hosts.
-       * Developed the [website](https://franciscoliu.github.io/detailed-virus-host.github.io/) through HTML, CSS, AJAX, Java, JQuery, etc. Imported the previous work           data of the paper from [github](https://github.com/hangyu98/IMSP).
+       * Imported the previous work data of the paper from [github](https://github.com/hangyu98/IMSP) to construct website, which can be used to identify                       potential infected host groups based on similar structure of the protein groups.
 (Simple version of the [website](https://franciscoliu.github.io/francisco.github.io-virus-host/))
        * Updated website based on the most recent result given by the algorithm.
   - title: Visualizing the COVID-19 Trend Prediction
     company: Advised by Pengyu Hong